rawhasan/compose-exercise-room-crud/README.md

 - Scaffold with TopAppBar and FAB.
 - Set title dynamically from different screens by raising event.
 - Turn on/off FAB in different screens by raising event.
+- Show alert dialog to confirm an action.

 ## Dependency
 ```kt